ublue-os/website/docs/images/bazzite/FAQ.md

 Read Fedora's official [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/#rolling-back) on the topic of rolling back.

-## How do I disable automatic updates for system, Flatpaks, and Distrobox containers?
+### How do I disable automatic updates for system and applications?

 !!! warning